How to Bring About Catastrophic Success in the Face of Climate Change

 When viewed with such clarity, the problem of climate change no longer feels like a scientific inevitability.
 In fact, Holthaus doesn’t view it as an environmental issue at all; he sees climate change as an issue of justice.
 As such, climate change presents an opportunity—and an imperative—to remake society and the systems that support it.

-Guided by his thoughtful curation of insights gleaned from climate science, social movements, and hundreds of conversations over six years, Holthaus’s new book, The Future Earth lays out a courageous blueprint for a better future.
+Guided by his thoughtful curation of insights gleaned from climate science, social movements, and hundreds of conversations over six years, Holthaus’s new book, The Future Earth (Harper Collins, 2020) lays out a courageous blueprint for a better future.
 A future rebuilt upon climate reparations, decolonization of the atmosphere, and the courage to work toward “catastrophic success.”

 “There needs to be a picture of what we’re fighting for,” he tells me, “not just what we’re fighting against.”